hydephp/develop/_docs/directory-structure.md

 This is useful as you can both extend the default layout, or you can write your view fully.
 The latter allows for a really neat hack which is used on this site to redirect index.html to the documentation front page!

 **Limitations:** Only top-level posts are supported.
-Files should use camel-case format and must also end .blade.php.
+Files should use kebab-case format and must also end .blade.php.

 > Make sure the slug does not conflict with a Markdown page as they are compiled first and will be overwritten if your Blade page has the same name.